Miroj-Chamling/Miroj-Chamling/README.md

 - 🌱 I’m currently learning flutter app devs.
 - 👯 I’m looking to improve my own skills and help other to improve theirs
 - 📫 How to reach me: mirojrai01@gmail.com
-- ⚡ Fun fact: I love to listen music and interested in game dev.
+- ⚡ Fun fact: I love to listen music, play football and interested in App, Web devs.

 <!-- ### Spotify Playing 🎧